-This activity is soo cool and I personally can recommend this strongly.
-If you love a bit of thrill and adrenaline then jet boating is definitely a must do in Queenstown.
-The very skilled driver skims the Jet Boat with 100km per hour through the narrow canyon with 360-degree spins now and then.
+This activity is soo cool and I can recommend it strongly.
+If you love a bit of thrill and adrenaline then jet boating is definitely a must-do in Queenstown.
+The very skilled driver skims the Jet Boat at 100km per hour through the narrow canyon with 360-degree spins now and then.
 Guaranteed laughs!
 Make sure to secure your seat for the jet boat a few days in advance as the boats fill up very fast!

 Go on a journey through the verdant valleys and vine-clad foothills rich in gold mining history and visit some incredible boutique wineries.
 Enjoy a winery lunch consisting of several tasting dishes each perfectly matched by the Chief Winemaker and Head Chef, using estate wines and fresh local produce.

 If you want to explore the best of Milford Sound from Queenstown then this tour is for you!
 There are two options to do this tour.

 Option one is by coach from Queenstown to the west coast of Fiordland National Park.
 During this day tour you will stop at several impressive viewpoints and do the Milford Sound cruise.

 Option two is a scenic flight from Queenstown to Milford Sound, including the Milford Sound cruise and a different flight path back to Queenstown.
 This is the ultimate Milford Sound experience!